Aga Khan Gold Cup: After independence (1975–1982)

 In October 1978, Dhaka hosted the Asian Youth Football Championship, meaning there would be no space on the football calendar for the tournament that year.
 The next event took place in 1979, the biggest event (in terms of teams or matches) after independence.
 However, it was felt that two group stages were unnecessary, and there was a huge discrepancy among the strengths of the different sides.
-The Chinese team, Liaoning Whowin F.C., started their campaign with a 9–0 drubbing of Nepal XI Selection.
-The Burmese side, Finance and Revenue FC thrashed the Dhaka Wanderers 8–0.
+The Chinese team, Liaoning Whowin, started their campaign with a 9–0 drubbing of Nepal XI Selection.
+The Burmese side, Finance and Revenue thrashed the Dhaka Wanderers 8–0.
 Abahani was the most successful local side, but for the third time in a row, they lost in the semifinal to eventual champions (this time NIAC Mitra from Indonesia).
 Like the Chinese, the team from Indonesia showed their strength early in the event, as they beat a strong Korea League XI Selection side 4–1 in the first group stages.
 The striker Dullah Rahim and midfielder Shamsul Arefin were among the best players of the tournament.
 In their semifinal, they easily beat Abahani 2–0.
-The Liaoning side defeated Finance and Revenue FC 2–1 in the other semifinal.
-The final was a drab affair; after a 1–1 draw, the NIAC Mitra side prevailed in the penalty shoot-out win against Liaoning Whowin FC.
+The Liaoning side defeated Finance and Revenue 2–1 in the other semifinal.
+The final was a drab affair; after a 1–1 draw, the NIAC Mitra side prevailed in the penalty shoot-out win against Liaoning Whowin.

 In 1981–82 Aga Khan Gold Cup, the ten-team event proved much more successful.
 Good crowds gathered to watch the matches, despite the simultaneous World Cup Hockey tournament in Mumbai.
 However, some internal disputes among the football authorities of the country meant that this was the last edition of the cup.
 For the second time since independence, two local teams made it to the semifinals.
-Three-time times winner Dhaka Mohammedan, was joined by Brothers Union.
+Three-time winner Dhaka Mohammedan, was joined by Brothers Union.
 Brothers won in an upset in the first semifinal, defeating the Oman XI Selection.
-In the other semifinal, Bangkok Bank FC won 3–1.
+In the other semifinal, Bangkok Bank won 3–1.
 The Bangkok side was the clear favorite for the finals, but having got so close, the Brothers Union side was determined to show their best and achieved a 1–1 draw.
 There was no provision for a penalty shoot-out and the two teams were declared join champions.
 In March 1981, Dhaka hosted the President's Gold Cup.
 The organizers of the new event declared their intention to make it a competition among the national teams of the region.
 However, very soon it was clear that the invited countries were sending their youth teams or club teams for the event.
 Two international club competitions in the same city was unnecessary, and federation decided to continue with the President's Gold Cup, meaning the Aga Khan Gold Cup would be shut down.
 The President's Gold Cup itself became a start and stop affair before its axing in 1993.